solliancenet/microsoft-postgresql-developer-guide/archived/07_Testing/07_00_Testing.md

 ## Approaches

-Let's discuss the types of approaches and tools.
+Let us discuss the types of approaches and tools.

 ### Functional testing